Not only does this office provide supervision for those on probation, but it also handles Intake Diversion Services for Family Court.

 What is Probation?

-Probation is an alternative to incarceration that permits offenders to live and work in the community, support their families receive rehabilitative services, and make restitution to the victims of their crimes.
+Probation is an alternative to incarceration that permits offenders to live and work in the community, support their families to receive rehabilitative services and make restitution to the victims of their crimes.
 It also addresses juvenile crime with early intervention for youth at risk.

-The single most used criminal punishment in the U.S. today, is a judicial function governed by the courts that sentence defendants.
+The single most used criminal punishment in the U.S. today is a judicial function governed by the courts that sentenced defendants.
 When carefully administered and applied only to those who can safely be monitored in the community, probation can provide rehabilitation and reintegration of the offender into society, ultimately helping to prevent crime.